ariflaksito/ariflaksito.github.io/index.md

 ## 📅  Latest News
 - **Feb 2024**, Our paper ['The Covid-19 Tweets Classification Based on Recurrent Neural Network'](https://ijaseit.insightsociety.org/index.php/ijaseit/article/view/18832) has been published in the International Journal on Advanced Science, Engineering & Information Technology (IJASEIT)
 - **Sep 2023**, Bismillah..
-I started my academic journey as a PhD student in [the Department of Computer Science at the University of Sheffield](https://www.sheffield.ac.uk/dcs/phd-study).
+I started my academic journey as a PhD student in [the School of Computer Science at the University of Sheffield](https://www.sheffield.ac.uk/dcs/phd-study).
 - **Jul 2023**, Alhamdulillah..
 I have passed the selection and been accepted as an awardee of [BPI (Beasiswa Pendidik Indonesia) Kemendikbudristek in 2023](https://beasiswa.kemdikbud.go.id/).

 ## 🏰 Miscellaneous